Test Your Knowledge

 Take the Vail Sustainability Quiz and enter to WIN!

 Vail is one of the most beautiful places on earth.
 When you visit, you’ll not only create lifelong memories, but now you can also become a part of our sustainability efforts.
-It’s easy to learn about the 7 ways that you can help us protect our environment and enter to win a trip to Vail.
+It’s easy to learn about the 7 ways that you can help us protect our environment.
 We invite you to do your part for a place we all love.

 When packing for a visit to Vail, it’s best to:Select an answer: